12 Top-Rated Things to Do in Whidbey Island, WA

 Deception Pass State Park, one of Washington's best state parks, occupies Whidbey Island's northern tip and the southern tip of Fidalgo Island.
 This acreage includes the iconic Deception Pass Bridge, 180 feet above the swirling waters of Deception Pass.

-The amount of recreation and landscapes to explore is overwhelming at Deception Pass.
 The park encompasses nearly 4,000 acres, including 14 miles of saltwater shoreline.
 This dynamic environment includes lush foliage, teeming tide pools, and a photogenic fleet of boats fishing offshore.
-The park also has 38 miles of hiking trails to explore.
+The park also has 38 miles of hiking trails to explore, including one of my favorites, the four-mile round-trip hike to the top of Goose Rock, the tallest point in the park.

 Spending the night is the best way to get the most out of a Deception Pass State Park experience.
 The closest selections of hotels are in Oak Harbor to the south and Anacortes up north.
-But the best experience comes from camping at any one of the 300 campsites available.
-These sites are split between tent sites and partial hookup RV sites across three different campgrounds.
+But I prefer camping (see my piece on the best places for camping near Deception Pass).
+Over 300 campsites are available within the park.

 Official site: https://parks.state.wa.us/497/Deception-Pass